ibm-watson-data-lab/openobjectstore/README.md

 For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/troubleshoot.html) in the Bluemix documentation.

 ## Contribute
 We are more than happy to accept external contributions to this project, be it in the form of issues and pull requests.
-If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
+If you find a bug, please [create an issue](https://github.com/ibm-cds-labs/openobjectstore/issues) or even better, fork the project and submit a pull request with your fix!
 Pull requests will be evaulated on an individual basis based on value add to the sample application.

-Here are some features we're looking to implement.
+Here are some features we're looking to implement:

 ### Resource hiding